 Step One—Student recruitment

 - Recruitment using workforce employment organizations

-- Popular applicant screening techniques used by EWDJT grantees
+- Popular applicant screening techniques used by JT grantees

 - Entry skills and knowledge assessment